Page title background

 Frequently Asked Questions About Fentanyl Addiction Treatment

-We’ll now answer a few of people’s most common questions about fentanyl addiction treatment.
+We’ll now answer a few of people’s most common questions about Fentanyl addiction treatment.

 How Long Does Fentanyl Stay in Your System?

-An individual can test positive for fentanyl on a urine test between one and three days after last use.
+An individual can test positive for Fentanyl on a urine test between one and three days after last use.
 Hair tests can detect fentanyl use for up to three months after last using it.
-When fentanyl breaks down in the liver, it becomes norfentanyl, which can be detected for up to four days through urine, hair and blood tests.
+When Fentanyl breaks down in the liver, it becomes norfentanyl, which can be detected for up to four days through urine, hair and blood tests.

-The more fentanyl in the body, the longer it will take to entirely eliminate it.
-Further, the location of your fentanyl patch can determine the rate of absorption of the medication and affect how long fentanyl is present in the body.
+The more Fentanyl in the body, the longer it will take to entirely eliminate it.
+Further, the location of your Fentanyl patch can determine the rate of absorption of the medication and affect how long fentanyl is present in the body.

-What Medications Are Used in Addiction Treatment?
+What Medications Are Used in Fentanyl Addiction Treatment?

 The medical professionals at Gateway Foundation are highly trained to administer medications such as Vivitrol or Suboxone in medically-assisted treatment for fentanyl addiction.
 These medications can help alleviate the painful symptoms of withdrawal, safely taper the substances from a person’s body and aid in their process of healing from and overcoming substance use disorder.